 For other sectors such as construction or agriculture, reductions will be achieved through agreed national emissions targets, which are calculated, based on countries' gross domestic product per capita.

 So far there have been no EU requirements for ships to reduce greenhouse gas emissions.
-In September 2020, MEPs voted in favour of including maritime transport in the Emissions Trading System as of 2022 and of setting binding requirements for shipping companies to reduce their CO2 emissions by at least 40% by 2030.
-In April 2021, the Parliament pushed for an efficient, fair and clean maritime transport and alerted to the risk of companies moving outside the EU to avoid emissions standards, which is known as carbon leakage.
+In September 2020, MEPs voted in favour of including maritime transport in the ETS as of 2022 and of setting binding requirements for shipping companies to reduce their CO2 emissions by at least 40% by 2030.

 The EU also wants to use the CO2 absorption power of forests to fight climate change.
-In 2017 MEPs voted in favour of a regulation to prevent emissions resulting from deforestation and change of land use.
+In 2017, MEPs voted in favour of a regulation to prevent emissions resulting from deforestation and change of land use (LULUCF).

-In addition, the European Commission is expected to come up with a proposal later this year for a carbon border adjustment mechanism, which would encourage companies in and outside the EU to decarbonise, by placing a carbon price on the imports of certain goods if they come from less climate ambitious countries.
+In July 2021, the European Commission proposed a carbon border adjustment mechanism to encourage companies in and outside the EU to decarbonise, by placing a carbon price on the imports of certain goods if they come from less climate ambitious countries.
 It is intended to avoid carbon leakage, which happens when industries move production to countries with less strict greenhouse gas emissions rules.

 Addressing the energy challenge